pizza442/BeatTheLag/Requiremnets.md

 # Requirements
 ## Login page
 - When users open the system, they will see two `textbox` inputs in the middle of the page.
-These text boxes will require them to input their **email** and **password** with caption “email” and “password”.
+These text boxes will require them to input their email and password with caption “**Email**” and “**Password**”.
 - The red * will be next to the caption to inform user they must enter the required information.
 - Below the text boxes, there will be two big buttons.
 One labeled “Sign in” and the other labeled “Sign up”.
 Users are able to click them at anytime.
 - If user click the "Sign in" button before entering any input, the system will display a red message “Please fill in all required input” in the middle of the login page in about 1 second.